-ii) On the other hand, international justice may have the benefit of encouraging national prosecutions and instigate legal reforms at the national level.

-3. In finalizing his introduction, the moderator nevertheless cautioned that were also a few examples that contradicted these lessons learned.
+- (ii) On the other hand, international justice may have the benefit of encouraging national prosecutions and instigate legal reforms at the national level. - 3.
+In finalizing his introduction, Mr. Roth nevertheless cautioned that were also a few examples that contradicted these lessons learned.

-B. Panelists
+C. Panelists

-1. Mr. David Tolbert
+1. Mr. David Tolbert, President of the International Center for Transitional Justice

-4. As his first remark, Mr. Tolbert emphasized that, some years ago, the topic of peace and justice would have been addressed as "peace versus justice"instead of "peace and justice"as it is done today.
-That said, there were a number of real tensions and issues that needed to be addressed.

-5. In the first place, Mr. Tolbert pointed out that amnesties for crimes under the Statute were now definitively off the table.
-Although acknowledging that long-term benefits of pursuing justice far outweighed any possible short-term benefits of amnesties, the short-term impact, on ongoing negotiations, of pursuing justice would have to be considered.

-6. In this connection, he stressed that the role of the prosecutor needed to be properly understood.
-In Mr. Tolbert's view, the prosecutor must have an understanding of the situation in the ground, not in the sense of allowing political considerations to influence the decision as such to issue indictments or initiate investigations, but regarding timing.
-In short, while a prosecutor who plays politics is not desirable, he or she must have a good understanding of the political issues at stake.
-In the case of the Court, Mr. Tolbert pointed out, the Prosecutor has established a "gravity" criterion, which is not in the Statute, applying to those most responsible for the crimes.
-In order to avoid the danger of politicization, this criterion must be applied to all cases, in a clear, transparent and public way.

-7. Finally, Mr. Tolbert explained that, in addition to international criminal justice, there are other non-judicial mechanisms that can also be used in order to create a viable post-conflict society, bearing in mind that, in order to do so, the past needs always to be dealt with.
+- 4. As his first remark, Mr. Tolbert emphasized that, some years ago, the topic of peace and justice would have been addressed as "peace versus justice" instead of "peace and justice" as it is done today.
+That said, there were a number of real tensions and issues that needed to be addressed. - 5.
+In the first place, Mr. Tolbert pointed out that amnesties for crimes under the Statute were now definitively off the table.
+Although acknowledging that long-term benefits of pursuing justice far outweighed any possible short-term benefits of amnesties, the short-term impact, on ongoing negotiations, of pursuing indictments would have to be considered. - 6.
+In this connection, he stressed that the role of the Prosecutor needed to be properly understood.
+In Mr. Tolbert's view, the Prosecutor must have an understanding of the situation in the ground, not in the sense of allowing political considerations to influence the decision as such to issue indictments or initiate investigations, but regarding their timing.
+In short, while a Prosecutor who plays politics is not desirable, he or she must have a good understanding of the political issues at stake.
+In the case of the Court, Mr. Tolbert pointed out, the Prosecutor has applied an additional criterion, which is not in the Statute, focusing on those most responsible for the crimes.
+In order to avoid the danger of politicization, this criterion must be applied to all cases, in a clear, transparent and public way. - 7.
+Finally, Mr. Tolbert explained that, in addition to international criminal justice, there are other non-judicial mechanisms that can also be used in order to create a viable post-conflict society, bearing in mind that, in order to do so, the past needs always to be dealt with.
 These other mechanisms, such as truth and reconciliation commissions, reparations (not limited to compensation), and fundamental reforms, including in the security sector, could be a fundamental complement to the use of criminal justice for those responsible of the most serious crimes.
-In Mr. Tolbert's view, traditional justice can be also a supplement to criminal justice but its effectiveness needs to be evaluated for every particular case.
+In Mr. Tolbert's view, traditional justice can be also a supplement to criminal justice but its effectiveness needs to be evaluated in every particular case.